 Middle school students who are opted-out of a high school credit course may not continue to participate in that course.
 Those students will be rescheduled into an appropriate middle school course for the second semester.
 Students will be scheduled for the following year based on the prerequisites listed in the High School Program of Studies; only courses successfully completed and transcribed can be considered as meeting prerequisite requirements.
-Students who opt not to count a course for credit will not take a Standards of Learning (SOL) test if one is associated with that course.
 Students who elect to take a course for credit will take any associated SOL test.
+However, students who opt out of a course for credit at the end of first semester will not take a Standards of Learning (SOL) test if one is associated with that course.
 Once made, the decision to count a course for credit may not be changed even if the student fails the Standards of Learning (SOL) test.